sarahciston/intersectionalai/readme.md

 **7 & 8.** [Artists'](posts/NoCode.md) & [Engineers'](posts/Techies.md) Guides to IAI

 See [Notes](pages/Notes.md) for more on the making of this collection-in-progress and read below about how you can help it grow.

+### Code resource hub

+#### The code resource hub will be an ever-growing community-sourced collection of video tutorials, code libraries, inspiring projects, and so forth, which have been curated by members of [Creative Code Collective] and friends.
+These will point you to the many different kinds of projects, tools, and research being made around Intersectional AI and related topics.
+It's fed by a user-friendly spreadsheet where you can add your own resources and tell us why you like them.
+Get inspired; get cracking making your own!

 ---